|Oracle® Database Utilities

 SQLFILE parameter and results in all of the SQL DDL that Import will be executing based on other parameters, being written to a SQL file.

 Files specified by the

 An understanding of how Data Pump allocates and handles these files will help you to use Export and Import to their fullest advantage.

-For export operations, you can specify dump files at the time the job is defined, and also at a later time during the operation.
-For example, if you discover that space is running low during an export operation, then you can add additional dump files by using the Data Pump Export
+For export operations, you can specify dump files at the time the job is defined, as well as at a later time during the operation.
+For example, if you discover that space is running low during an export operation, you can add additional dump files by using the Data Pump Export

 ADD_FILE command in interactive mode.

 For import operations, all dump files must be specified at the time the job is defined.